istamarr/ProjectAppNative/README.md

 Adb (you can use your smartphone)
 Emulator

-INSTALL ALL OF THEM, (SKIPPED HOW TO)
+INSTALL ALL OF THEM, (way has been understood)

-#### How To Code this React Native Apps:
+#### Code this React Native Apps:

-Install react native, install depedencies, then read all of my codes !!!!
+Install react native, install depedencies, then I am coding !!!!

 Thanks !!!